Close

 • Rent or revenue from the agricultural land and income earned by a cultivator through the sale of produce should be based on agricultural operations on a piece of land.
 Alongside income from agricultural operations, the ambit includes operations undertaken to make produce marketable.

-• The income should be generated by way of cultivation of land.
-It covers all land produce such as grain, fruits, commercial crops, etc. However, it does not include using a piece of land for poultry farming, livestock breeding, dairy farming, and the like.
+• The income should be generated by cultivating land.
+It covers all land produce, such as grain, fruits, commercial crops, etc. However, it does not include using a piece of land for poultry farming, livestock breeding, dairy farming, and the like.

-• In the case of agricultural operations, the law does not necessitate the cultivator to be the owner of the land in question.
-However, in the case of rent or revenue, an individual must possess an interest in the land, either as an owner or a mortgagee.
+The law does not require the cultivator to own the land in question in the case of agricultural operations.
+However, in the case of rent or revenue, an individual must possess an interest in the land, either as an owner or a creditor.

 Types of Agricultural Income